University-of-Mons/sismic-tutorial/sismic-tutorial.md

    4. Enriching the statechart with contracts
    5. Defining unit tests
 2. Interfacing to External Components
-   1. Integrating the statechart in the code
+   1. Initializing the statechart
+   2. GUI and events
-   2. Using a shared object
+   3. Using a shared object
 3. Second iteration

 According to the methodology described in the article, one should first analyse the problem by making a user story, a UI mock-up and a component diagram, but this will not be covered in the current tutorial.